 Religious Conscious Exemptions

-There are, however, some Obama health care bill exemptions.
+There are, however, some Obamacare health care bill exemptions.
 First, the new law creates a religious conscience exemption for those who are members and faithful adherents of a recognized religious sect or division.
 The provision may exempt those individuals from the mandatory health insurance purchase requirement if they are members of religions that have established tenets or teachings that bar the “acceptance of the benefits of any private or public insurance.”